-You receive tax relief at your highest marginal rate on all personal contributions and your company contributions do not attract income tax or national insurance, unlike other benefits.
-Further, the company contributions are treated as a business expense and so offset against profits when calculating the company’s liability to corporation tax.
+Tax relief at your highest marginal rate is available on all personal contributions and company contributions do not attract income tax or national insurance, unlike other benefits.
+Further, company contributions are treated as a business expense and, therefore, offset against profits when calculating the company’s liability to corporation tax.

 Put aside the word “pension” for a moment and think of it like this – a pension is a way of extracting business profits tax-efficiently for the benefit of a director or business owner to help fund their retirement.
 Yes, you can’t spend that money now but it will grow free from most taxation and when you retire it will provide a tax-free lump sum and an income for life thereafter.

 Since the new pensions freedoms were introduced in April 2015 the tax rules were changed to give people greater access to their pensions.
 Drawdown of pension income is taxed at marginal income tax rates rather than the previous rate of 55% for full withdrawals.